What is The National Anthem of France: English Version, Original Lyrics And History

 The French National Convention adopted it as the country's national anthem in 1795.

-The song was first sung in April 1792, and reached Marseille with the troops three months later.
-It's rousing theme was was an immediate success, and it was a battalion from marseille that sung the anthem in Paris later that year - hence the name Marseillaise was adopted.
+First performed in April of 1792, the song made its way to Marseille with the army by early July.
+It's rousing subject was was an immediate success, and it was a battalion from marseille who sung the anthem in Paris later that year - hence the name Marseillaise was adopted.

 There are frequent calls for the words of the anthem to be revised, given their 'inappropiateness' to a modern Europe.